 As a highly trained dentist in the treatment of TMD, Dr. Gorman has spent years learning and practicing the most advanced technology and research to bring relief to TMD patients.
 The heart of our practice is to help you find freedom from TMJ and related symptoms – especially TMJ tension headaches and migraine headaches.

 Dr. Gorman’s firm commitment to his patients is to provide relief from migraine headaches, teeth grinding, jaw popping and clicking, fullness and ringing in ears, as well as any jaw, face, head, or neck pain related to TMJ.
 His approach is a comprehensive program for treating all TMJ problems.

 He starts with a complete in-office assessment, including computer evaluation of head/neck/biting forces and their relationship to healthy muscle and joint positioning.
-We also use specific splint therapy, massage therapy, laser therapy, and ultrasound.
-We back up this assessment with outstanding home products, such as a painless microcurrent unit that gently helps heal muscles and joints and relieves head and neck pain.
+We also use specific splint therapy that is customized for every patient.

 Schedule an appointment with Dr. Gorman to receive your full assessment and begin your life without TMD/TMJ pain!